marijnh/Eloquent-JavaScript/09_regexp.md

 // → ["an", "an"]
 ```

 So be cautious with global regular expressions.
-The cases where they are necessary—calls to `replace` and places where you want to explicitly use `lastIndex`—are typically the only places where you want to use them.
+The cases where they are necessary—calls to `replace` and places where you want to explicitly use `lastIndex`—are typically the situations where you want to use them.

-### Getting all matches

 {{index "lastIndex property", "exec method", loop}}